-Obviously, a key component of your blog rate cards are the actual rates.
+Obviously, a key component of your blog rate card is your rates.
 I found it easier to organize my rates into “Blog Rates” and “Social Media Rates”, as they are able to operate as separate entities for my blog.

 Some additional rate card tips:

 2.)
-Packages help prospective partners decide if a partnership with you will be collectively “budget”, “moderate”, or “costly”.
-Again, be sure to charge true and don’t be embarrassed to be budget or afraid to be costly.
-Also packages mat help set your standard rates, but you can always adjust per the scope of each project.
+Packages help prospective partners decide if a partnership with you will be priced as “budget”, “moderate”, or “costly”.
+Again, be sure to charge true.
+Packages may help set your standard rates, but you can always adjust per the scope of each project.

 3.)
-If you a travel internationally or your business has international partners be sure to specify the currency in your rate sheets.
-You don't want a confusion between ¥ vs. $ to bite you in the butt later.
+If you need to travel internationally or your business has international partners be sure to specify the currency in your rate sheets.
+You don't want confusion between ¥ vs. $ to bite you in the butt later.

 4.)
-Put lower reaching social medias at a minimum of 2 or 3 posts.
+Put lower reaching social media at a minimum of 2 or 3 posts.
 If you offer multiple tweets or posts with a small reach, it can add value better.

 5.)
 It may be a no-brainer, but make sure that your name, website URL, email address, and business phone number are included in your rate card.Charge true—use this article to build your blog rate card and get paid what you're worth. #blogging Click To Tweet

 How much should you charge?

 The actual rates that each blogger should charge are, honestly, subjective at best.

 A classic tool is Social Bluebook, where you can get approximated rates to charge for your website and social media channels based on traffic, engagement, and following.
 To the right, you can see my Social Bluebook analysis and what sort of metrics it provides you.